 OCHC is a coalition of over 20 organizations, both statewide and local, that has worked since 2007 to unite the consumer voice with the goal of achieving affordable, high quality health care for all.
-OCHC combines the forces of tens of thousands of health care consumers.
 Its organizational membership is diverse, representing both those with illness and those in good health, both insured and uninsured, those with resources, and those of limited means.